Can your employer force you back to the office?

 This all comes down to an employee’s contract.

-As Tania Goodman, partner at law firm Collyer Bristow explained, “an employment contract must set out the core working hours and sometimes specifies agile or hybrid working arrangements.”
+As Tania Goodman, partner at law firm Collyer Bristow, explained: “An employment contract must set out the core working hours and sometimes specifies agile or hybrid working arrangements.”

-From the employers side, Stephen Ratcliffe, partner at Baker McKenzie highlighted that they have to consider the reasons for any employee refusals reasonably.
+From the employer’s side, Stephen Ratcliffe, partner at Baker McKenzie, highlighted that they have to consider the reasons for any employee refusals reasonably.

 Can employees challenge this change?

-Last April the right to request flexible working became a ‘day one’ right, replacing the previous requirement for employees to have at least 26 weeks’ service under their belt before asking.
+Last April, the right to request flexible working became a ‘day one’ right, replacing the previous requirement for employees to have at least 26 weeks’ service under their belt before asking.

 The law was not the right to have flexible working, but the right to request it.

-However, as Hanchard detailed that as a result of covid, many employers introduced working from home policies, rather than changing the place of work in employment contracts.
+However, as Hanchard detailed as a result of covid, many employers introduced working from home policies, rather than changing the place of work in employment contracts.

 “Typically, home working policies are ‘non-contractual’ meaning that they are outside the employment contract and not legally binding, and can usually be changed by the employer in accordance with the needs of the business,” he explained.